How to become a lawyer in India

 - BBA+LLB - Bachelor of Business Administration+Bachelor of Legislative Law

 - B.Com+LL.B - Bachelor of Commerce+Bachelor of Legislative Law

 - B.S.L.+LL.B - Bachelor of Socio-Legal Sciences+Bachelor of Legislative Law

 Law Courses after Graduation

-Master courses are the courses done after graduation and it can be either after bachelors or diploma.
-There is plenty of a number of courses that are to be done after bachelors or diploma.
+Master courses are the courses done after graduation and it can be either after a bachelor's or diploma.
+There are plenty of courses that are to be done after bachelors or diploma.
 Therefore, candidates do have various opportunities to select which stream they want to pursue.

 Some of the master courses that are formulated after bachelors or diploma